rabbitmq/rabbitmq-website/site/networking.md

 ].
 </pre>

-With modern Linux kernels and Windows versions after Vista, when a port is specified and RabbitMQ is configured to listen on all IPv6 addresses but IPv4 is not disabled explicitly, IPv4 address will be included, so
+With modern Linux kernels and Windows releases, when a port is specified and RabbitMQ is configured to listen on all IPv6 addresses but IPv4 is not disabled explicitly, IPv4 address will be included, so